Error description

 Case 2: The script was created having errors in the console

-The second reason why the “Can’t Add Script” error occurs in Unity is when new Scripts are created while there are errors in console, in general these are syntax errors (errors in writing the code).
-The reason in this case is that if there are errors in console, Unity can not compile, therefore if we create a new Script at this point, even if the file has been created, the programming class can not be added to the engine, in other words Unity will not know that this Script exists until it compiles.
+We already address this cause in the introduction because I consider is the most common case, but let’s repeat, the second reason why the “Can’t Add Script” error occurs in Unity is when new Scripts are created while there are errors in console, in general these are syntax errors (errors in writing the code).
+The reason in this case is that if there are errors in console, Unity cannot compile, therefore if we create a new Script at this point, even if the file has been created, the programming class cannot be added to the engine, in other words Unity will not know that this Script exists until it compiles.

 The solution in this case is to solve all the errors in the console, this will make Unity compile and register the new Script.
-From that point on you will be able to assign the Script to a GameObject.
+Once that issue is solved you should be able to assign the Script to a GameObject.

 Introduction – What we are going to do and why